TSSUS is the largest organization – worldwide – supporting the Turner syndrome community.

 Learning and Behavior

 Even though Turner syndrome (TS) can have various effects on the body and brain, 90% of people with TS have average or above intelligence.
-Some people experience common challenges and strengths, and this section may help you reach your full potential.
+Some people experience common challenges, limitations, and strengths.

 Learning and Behavior